pbrookeschambers/Outreach/Notes.md

     - Stretch the membrane down to create a gravity well
     - Could be used to demonstrate orbits, escape velocity, etc.

+- Electroplating organic material?
+    - Use the silver mirror reaction to coat anything in silver
+    - Now use that as a conductive surface for electroplating
+    - Could give this a physics spin, but realistically this is chemistry

 ## Activity Packs

 - Should have: